Antoine Blanc: Bishop

 In December 1831, Bishop De Neckere appointed Blanc associate vicar-general of the diocese of New Orleans.
 Bishop De Neckere died in 1833, and Blanc was appointed administrator until October 1835 when he received the bulls naming him Bishop of New Orleans.
 Blanc's jurisdiction included the states of Louisiana and Mississippi, to which Texas was added in 1838.
-Later the territory was reduced when the diocese of Mississippi was established.
+Later the territory was reduced when the Diocese of Natchez was established in 1837.
 In 1853 the Diocese of Natchitoches was founded in the northern part of Louisiana.
 Growth in New Orleans and the region took all of Blanc's attention.

-In 1850 the Diocese of New Orleans was raised to an archdiocese, and Blanc became its first archbishop.
+In 1850, the Diocese of New Orleans was raised to become an archdiocese, and Blanc became its first archbishop.
 St. Louis Cathedral remained its cathedral.

 Monsignor Blanc invited the Jesuits and Lazarites to Louisiana to establish seminaries for the training of priests.
 He also invited the Redemptorists and the Christian Brothers.
-He also wanted to establish convents and schools for girls and invited the Sisters of Charity, the Sisters of Notre Dame, the Good Shepherd Sisters, and the congregations of Our Lady of Mount Carmel and of the Holy Cross.
+He also wanted to establish convents and schools for girls.
+He invited the Sisters of Charity, the Sisters of Notre Dame, the Good Shepherd Sisters, and the congregations of Our Lady of Mount Carmel and the Holy Cross.
 These new communities of Catholic workers helped the communities and took care of their populations during epidemics and other trials.

-Blanc also blocked the congregation of Black sisters known now as the Sisters of the Holy Family, founded by Henriette DeLille, from publicly wear a habits or take public vows.
+Blanc also blocked the congregation of Black sisters known now as the Sisters of the Holy Family, founded by Henriette DeLille, from publicly wearing a habits or taking public vows.

 Blanc also supported the new congregations of English-speaking American migrants and Irish immigrants who had become established in New Orleans and the states since the Louisiana Purchase, as well as French- and English-speaking Blacks.
 By 1832 New Orleans had grown to be the fourth-largest city in the nation after New York, Philadelphia, and Boston.

 The crisis of a yellow fever epidemic resulted in fatalities of 5% of the population of New Orleans.

 Blanc died in 1860 in New Orleans while still in office.